-- 1. Capitalized operating expense reserve, at a minimum, shall equal 25% of the first year's approved operating and reserve budget (for entire development; all units). - 2.
+1. Capitalized operating expense reserve, at a minimum, shall equal 25% of the first year's approved operating and reserve budget (for entire development; all units).

 Capitalized operating subsidy reserve ("COSR") shall be required for projects without rental assistance vouchers (or other rental subsidies) to subsidize operating costs for the MSHA Regulated Units.
-COSR's must be funded to allow for operating cost subsidies for a minimum of 17 full years unless waived.
+COSRs must be funded to allow for operating cost subsidies for a minimum of 15 full years unless waived.
 The recommended maximum

-- COSR limit is \$184,230.23 per assisted unit (with a suggested increase up to 4% per year). - 3.
-New construction projects shall have a capitalized replacement reserve of at least \$500 per unit/annually for all units in a project, increasing by 5% every five years.
-Capitalized replacement reserve for rehabilitation projects shall be based on a physical needs assessment and/or one or more Building Inspection Reports and a Replacement Reserve Needs Analysis. - 4.
+COSR limit is \$199,264 per assisted unit (with a suggested increase up to 4% per year).

+- 2. New construction projects shall have a capitalized replacement reserve of at least \$500 per unit/annually for all units in a project.
+Capitalized replacement reserve for rehabilitation projects shall be based on a physical needs assessment and/or one or more Building Inspection Reports and a Replacement Reserve Needs Analysis. - 3.
 Transition or Tenant Rent & Utility Reserve may be required by County on a case by case basis to be funded by the Developer by Certificate of Occupancy for the development.
 The Reserve should provide 2 to 3 years rental income for the MHSA-assisted units (assuming rents that include utilities at 30% of SSI/SSP).